jameshart197/CI_PP1_ZOLA/README.md

 - Panel containing information on the ethos of the bar and an image of sharing drinks
 - Panel containing information on booking a private booth and an image of the booth mentioned
-- These panels contain the information that the owner believes is most important to the site
+- These panels contain the information that the owner wants the user to see immediately

 ![Information Panel 1](docs/features/index-panel-one.png)